bknowles/chef-fundamentals/slides/introduction/01_slide.md

 This course is to facilitate learning Chef.

-We will take frequent breaks and do several hands on exercises.
+We will take frequent breaks and do some hands on exercises.

 Please keep questions on topic for the section.
 Some questions will cover subject material that will be covered later.